 At re:publica, sparkling eyes do not only belong in front of the stages, unnexpected surprises can be found everywhere.

 Mobility is entering new dimensions.
-When we talk of the future of mobility it is no longer just about autonomous cars or car sharing start-ups but of a full process of transforming all aspects of society.
+When we talk about the future of mobility, it is no longer just about autonomous cars or car sharing start-ups but a full process of transforming all aspects of society.